quixio/quix-cli/docs/cli-quickstart.md

 ## Are you ready to level up?

-**Quix Cloud** offers a robust and user-friendly platform for managing data pipelines, making it an ideal choice for organizations looking to streamline their development processes, enhance collaboration, and maintain high levels of observability and security.
+[**Quix Cloud**](../quix-cloud/why-quix-cloud.md){target=_blank} offers a robust and user-friendly platform for managing data pipelines, making it an ideal choice for organizations looking to streamline their development processes, enhance collaboration, and maintain high levels of observability and security.

 - **Streamlined Development and Deployment**: Quix Cloud simplifies the development and deployment of data pipelines with its integrated online code editors, CI/CD tools, and YAML synchronization features.
 - **Enhanced Collaboration**: The platform allows multiple users to collaborate efficiently, manage permissions, and maintain visibility over projects and environments.